ymtszw/linter-elm-analyse/README.md

 [linter]: https://github.com/steelbrain/linter

-Currently no configuration. [elm-analyse] must be installed globally.
+Currently no configuration. [elm-analyse] must be installed in your `PATH`.

-Working directory is always current project root.
+Working directory will be the most closest parent directory with `elm-package.json` in it.
-Both `elm-package.json` and `elm-analyse.json` must be found there.
+`elm-analyse.json` must be found there too.

 ## How it looks